cschiewek/foreperson/README.md

 This is probably a terrible way to solve this.
 If you have ideas on how to make it suck less, please let me know.
 ## TODO:
-- Replace borrowed phoenix code
+- Support procfiles
-- Support procfiles?
+- Binaries via Bakeware
 - Better "waiting":
   - Check for open port, or file existence, etc